chethana-p/Revenue-Insights_Hospitality_Domain/README.md

-# Revenue-Insights_Hospitality_Domain
+Revenue-Insights-Hospitality-Domain
-In this project, we aim to perform the data analysis on AtliQ grands hospitality company data.
-Tool used for the analysis are power BI
+In this project , we aim to perform the data analysis on AtliQ Grands hospitality company data .
+Tool used for the analysis are Power BI.

 Table of Contents
 Business Task